MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/ledger/how-to-use-a-ledger-wallet-with-android.md

 Before you connect your Ledger Wallet to your device, you first have to install an application made by Ledger, which can be found [here](https://github.com/LedgerHQ/android-u2f-bridge/releases).
 Simply open the URL on your device and click on the file `android-u2f-bridge-x.x.apk`.
 Once you downloaded the file, open it on your device and you should be asked to install it.
 Once installed, tap `Done`, as it is not yet possible to open the app.

 Now, connect your Ledger Wallet and open the Ethereum application.
-Make sure both `Contract Data` and `Browser Support` are **ON** _(Note: this is no longer required in newer versions of the Ledger firmware)_.
+Make sure that `contract data` or `blind signing` are **enabled**.
 Open your browser and go to MyCrypto.
 On the Send & Receive page, select the Ledger option and tap on `Connect to Ledger Wallet`.

 ![](../../../assets/how-to/hardware-wallets/ledger/how-to-use-a-ledger-wallet-with-android/how-to-use-a-ledger-wallet-with-android-1.png)